BCDevOps/platform-services/apps/rocketchat/readme.md

 ### Upgrades

-Upgrades to Rocket Chat will be handled by deployment of a new image version.
+Upgrades to Rocket Chat will be handled by deployment of a new image version to the deployment config.

 ### Backup & restore